Blog

 What Are Chewing Skills And Why Do They Matter?

-Chewing isn’t just about breaking food down for swallowing.
-It also strengthens the muscles in your baby’s mouth and jaw.
-These muscles play a key role in speech development and maintaining proper oral health.
+Chewing does more than break food into smaller pieces.
+It helps strengthen the muscles in your baby’s mouth and jaw.
+These muscles also support speech sounds and oral control.

 How Solids Help Babies Learn To Chew